An ecofriendly Marathon

 This organization works for the development of agroforestry: a practice that involves integrating trees into agricultural systems, with multiple environmental and climatic benefits.
 In addition to capturing atmospheric carbon, these systems promote crop diversification, soil preservation and farm resilience.

-In addition, in order to limit the use of individual vehicles during the event, we have set up free shuttle systems , which on the one hand bring the 90km and 42km runners to their starting lines, and on the other hand offer companions the possibility of following the runners through the valley without using their personal vehicles.
+In addition, to limit the use of individual vehicles during the event, we have set up shuttles and trains to complement public transport, on the one hand to get the runners to their starting lines, and on the other to enable accompanying persons to follow the runners through the valley without using their personal vehicles.

-Where it is not possible to use public transport, we strongly encourage runners, accompanying persons and members of the organization (volunteers, partners, members of the Club des Sports, etc.) to carpool.
-To do this, we promote the use of car-sharing platforms and put people in touch with each other who are offering or looking for car-sharing (by creating Facebook groups or WhatsApp communities, for example).
+Where it is not possible to use public transport, we strongly encourage runners, accompanying persons and members of the organization (volunteers, partners, members of the Club des Sports, etc.) to encourage car pooling.
 Members of the organization also have access to a fleet of electric bikes, which they use whenever possible.

 Finally, since 2021, we no longer use helicopters to produce aerial images of the event: these are now 100% produced by drones.